soup-dog/shit-hash/specification.md

 - ShitHash

 ### Contents
-The package should expose a single function, detailed below.
+The package must at minimum expose the function detailed below.
+Additional implementations of shit hash may also be included.

 ### Testing
 Encouraged, but not obligatory.